(BRITISH IMPERIALISM and ASIA, to 1900 – continued)

 The rebellion included attacks on various European civilians and on British women and children.
 The British press exaggerated, describing the rebels as tossing British babies into the air and bayoneting them for sport.
 But there were British women and children taken hostage at Kanpur when the rebels took control of that city, and on July 15, three days before an army under Britain's General Neill retook the city, the rebels slaughtered their hostages and threw the dismembered bodies into a deep well.

 India remained too divided for success against the British.
 It was divided in language, with Hindi spoken by only a third of the population, and Bengali by one-sixth.
-The powerful Indian state of Hyderabad was not interested in supporting the rebel leader, Bahadur Shah II.
+The powerful Indian state of Hyderabad was not interested in supporting the rebel leader, Emperor Bahadur Shah II.
 Other Indian states followed Hyderabad's example, and the Sikh warriors hired by the British also failed to join the rebellion.

 The British public viewed their military officers serving in India as gentleman-warriors defending dignity, God's purposes and Britain's civilizing mission.
-There was talk of "the resolute vigor of the Anglo Saxon race."
+There was talk of "the resolute vigor of the Anglo-Saxon race."
 The British viewed those Indians who supported the uprising as ungrateful and treacherous.

 During the rebellion the British government took control of India from the East India Company, Britain's possessions in India henceforth to be governed by a government-appointed viceroy and the British government's colonial office.
 And a more friendly policy toward the Indians was considered.
 Queen Victoria was concerned, and she exercised the crown's interest in foreign affairs and its right to give advice and to be consulted on government policy.
 In a proclamation she promised to preserve the rule of Indian princes in return for loyalty to the British crown.
 Indians under British rule were to be British subjects, and they were promised their own governance over local affairs.

 Historian Arthur Herman writes that the Sepoy Mutiny left "a permanent stamp of race fear in England" and Britain's defeat of the mutiny reinforced the British attitude that they "were born to rule and the Indians to obey." note46

-Copyright © 2003-2013 by Frank E. Smitha.
+Copyright © 2003-2015 by Frank E. Smitha.
 All rights reserved.